When Cost Certainty Hides Risk

 Cost certainty is often mistaken for stability

-it does the opposite.
+it can do the opposite.

 When cost is fixed — but inputs are not

-the risk is not reduced.
+risk is not reduced.

 It is transferred.